Parliamentary.ai

 Overview

-This bill proposes to reschedule cannabis and cannabis resin, effectively legalizing their production, supply, possession, and use for medicinal purposes across the UK.
-The change would remove cannabis from the list of controlled substances (Schedule 1 of the Misuse of Drugs Regulations 2001) and place it onto a schedule where its medicinal use can be regulated.
+This bill proposes to reschedule cannabis and cannabis resin in the UK, effectively legalizing their production, supply, possession, and use for medicinal purposes.
+This would amend the Misuse of Drugs Regulations 2001 to remove cannabis from the list of controlled substances and add it to a schedule that permits medicinal use.

 Description

-The core aim of the Legalisation of Cannabis (Medicinal Purposes) Bill is to amend the Misuse of Drugs Regulations 2001.
-Specifically, it removes cannabis and cannabis resin from Schedule 1, which lists the most dangerous controlled substances, and adds them to Schedule 2.
-This shift allows for controlled and regulated access to cannabis for medicinal applications.
-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into force two months after it's passed.
-It aims to create a legal framework for the medicinal use of cannabis, paving the way for the production, distribution, and prescription of cannabis-based medicines under strict regulatory control.
+The Legalisation of Cannabis (Medicinal Purposes) Bill aims to amend the Misuse of Drugs Regulations 2001.
+Specifically, it seeks to remove cannabis and cannabis resin from Schedule 1 (controlled substances) and add them to Schedule 2, allowing their use under medical supervision.
+The bill applies to England, Wales, Scotland, and Northern Ireland, and will come into force two months after it receives Royal Assent.

 Government Spending